jruiz181/s2GroupProject1/SDLC/SDLC.md

     We want to make a site that will expose and tell about our Product, EFI, we are having 32 themes, 4 on each site,
     *   You will be graded on both the working site and the themes
 # Information Design and Taxonomy Creation
-    * Content Goal: Create a site for the Product EFI that we have made standing for Electronic Filing Intern with the purpose of facilitating the office life in the United States.
-This Product will pick copies up, take packages from cubical to cubical, and also take food, and small amounts of food
+    Create a Site for the EFI Product Line, it will be showcasing the importance of EFI and the Companies Background.

 # Requirements and Specifications